elf4j/elf4j/README.md

 No-op by default:

 - Nothing will be logging out (no-op) unless a properly configured external ELF4J logging provider is discovered at the application start time.
-The only/default implementation shipped with the ELF4J facade itself is the no-op provider.
+The ELF4J facade itself only ships with the default no-op logging provider.

 Only one in-effect logging provider: